Bird vision: Extraocular anatomy

 The eyelids of a bird are not used in blinking.
 Instead the eye is lubricated by the nictitating membrane, a third concealed eyelid that sweeps horizontally across the eye like a windscreen wiper.
 The nictitating membrane also covers the eye and acts as a contact lens in many aquatic birds when they are under water.
 When sleeping, the lower eyelid rises to cover the eye in most birds, with the exception of the horned owls where the upper eyelid is mobile.

-The eye is also cleaned by tear secretions from the lachrymal gland and protected by an oily substance from the Harderian glands which coats the cornea and prevents dryness.
-The eye of a bird is larger compared to the size of the animal than for any other group of animals, although much of it is concealed in its skull.
+The eye is cleaned by tear secretions from the lachrymal gland and protected by an oily substance from the Harderian glands which coats the cornea and prevents dryness.
+Compared to body size, a bird's eye is proportionately larger than that of any other group of animals, although much of it is concealed in its skull.
 The ostrich has the largest eye of any land vertebrate, with an axial length of 50 mm, twice that of the human eye.

 Bird eye size is broadly related to body mass.
-A study of five orders (parrots, pigeons, petrels, raptors and owls) showed that eye mass is proportional to body mass, but as expected from their habits and visual ecology, raptors and owls have relatively large eyes for their body mass.
+A study of five orders (parrots, pigeons, petrels, raptors and owls) showed that eye mass is proportional to body mass but, as expected from their habits and visual ecology, raptors and owls have relatively large eyes for their body mass.

-Behavioural studies show that many avian species focus on distant objects preferentially with their lateral and monocular field of vision, and birds will orientate themselves sideways to maximise visual resolution.
-For a pigeon, resolution is twice as good with sideways monocular vision than forward binocular vision, whereas for humans the converse is true.
+Behavioural studies show that many avian species focus on distant objects preferentially with their lateral and monocular field of vision, and birds will orient themselves sideways to maximise visual resolution.
+For a pigeon, the resolution of its sideways monocular vision is twice that of its forward binocular vision, whereas for a human the converse is true.

 The European robin has relatively large eyes, and starts to sing early in the morning.